 One of the terms used often in small business accounting is double entry bookkeeping, but what does it mean?

-By completing double entry bookkeeping the business can track stock, debtors, creditors, bank, assets, and liabilities much easier than using a single entry system.
+By completing double entry bookkeeping the business can track stock, debtors, creditors, banks, assets, and liabilities much easier than using a single entry system.
 This is essential for Limited Companies for submitting year-end accounts to Companies House.

 Double Entry Accounting Trial Balance

 A trial balance helps to check for any mistakes n the accounts.
-The trial balance should be equal on both sides; if it does not, then a mistake has been made.
-If there are mistakes made, then it is possible to make a journal entry to correct them.
+The trial balance should be equal on both sides; if not, an error has been made.
+If mistakes are made, it is possible to make a journal entry to correct them.

 Double Entry Accounting Example